AdguardTeam/VscodeAdblockSyntax/CONTRIBUTING.md

 ## Updating syntax highlighting

-1. Update the TM grammar in the `syntaxes/adblock.yaml-tmLanguage` file.
+1. Update the TM grammar in the `syntaxes/adblock.yaml-tmlanguage` file.
 1. Create/modify example rules in the `test/static/rules` folder.
 Add link for GitHub issues to rules if related to some issue.
-1. Create/modify unit tests in `test/grammar`.
-Ensure tests pass by running `pnpm test`.
+1. Create/modify unit tests in `syntaxes/test/adblock`.
+Ensure tests pass by running `pnpm --filter @vscode-adblock-syntax/syntaxes test`.

 > [!TIP]
 > Open the `test/static` folder in the "Extension Development Host" window and you can check the syntax highlighting